LiaTemplates/aframe/README.md

 @custom_sphere(3.141592)

+                         --{{1}}--
+You can also have a look at the next slide, to see how the other macros were defined.

 ## Implementation

+                         --{{0}}--
-All defined macros are basically exentsion the the most general `@AFRAME.sceneWithStyle`.
-This macro only loads an `ìframe` and adds some user defined code to the body.
+All defined macros are basically extensions of the most general `@AFRAME.sceneWithStyle`.
+This macro only loads an `iframe` and adds some user defined code to the body.

 ```` html